 Process: To request an item to the University bill, the Dean or Director of the requesting department will complete a Tuition Request Form or New Fee Request Form and submit it to the Student Financial Services.

 The Student Financial Services office will review the request and ensure the tuition or fee is reasonable and appropriately approved by the approving authority and/or owning organization, as well as develop and implement appropriate internal controls and processes for the related funds transfers for the billable item.

 Procedures to follow when a suspicion or discovery of financial irregularities arise.
 Some common types of financial irregularities are corruption (e.g., bribery, kickbacks, bid riggings, etc.), conflicts of interest (e.g., sale and purchase schemes, etc.) and asset misappropriation involving cash, inventory or other University assets.
 Examples of asset misappropriation can include the following:

-Departments must immediately notify the Office of the Chief Risk Officer or the Compliance and Ethics Helpline of suspected financial irregularities.
+Departments must immediately notify the Office of the Chief Risk Officer or the Ethics and Compliance Helpline of suspected financial irregularities.
 Departments should not initiate an investigation.
 Departments should not discuss, interview or confront individuals about the suspected financial irregularity.
 Departments should not initiate any disciplinary actions without specific direction from the Office of General Counsel, or the Office of the Chief Risk Officer.

 The department where the alleged financial irregularity is suspected or discovered must immediately notify the Office of the Chief Risk Officer or the Compliance and Ethics helpline, at (650)-721-2667 or helpline.stanford.edu.
 Preliminary research will be conducted to determine if an investigation is warranted.
 In general, there must be an adequate basis for suspecting a possible illegal or improper act and sufficient information available to conduct an investigation.